abstractinfrastructure/k8s-intro-tutorials/workloads/README.md

 In **ALL CASES** a Pod Template is included, and acts as the base tier of management.

 **Note:** Unlike some of the other tutorials, the workload exercises should be cleaned up before moving onto the next workload type.
-The clean-up commands will included after **Summary** section of an exercise.
+The clean-up commands will included after **Summary** section of the exercise.

 # Index
 * [ReplicaSets](#replicasets)